f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

           and ``"admin": { "class": "User", ... }`` sections and add ``"targetPassphrase": "u7BnD@4f5",`` under ``targetUsername`` to the declaration.

 13. Repeat the same steps to onboard the 2nd VE.
-Don't forget to update all the necessary highlited values.
+Don't forget to update all the necessary highlighted values.

 .. code-block:: yaml
    :linenos: